-At completion, Queanbeyan Police Station will be the largest, most valuable police station in the state.
+Queanbeyan Police Station is the largest, most valuable police station in the state.

 This project is a demolition and complete re-build of the Queanbeyan Police Station into a state-of-the-art and fit for purpose police station.
 The new station will be a three-storey post-tensioned concrete structure with a single basement and a new substation.